dylan-jacobs/dylan-jacobs.github.io/_portfolio/portfolio-13.md

 ---
 title: "Light-Controlled Solar Panel"
-date: October 2025
+date: October 25 2025
 excerpt: "An analog PCB that uses two phototransistors situated on either side of a solar panel to control a motor that rotates the solar panel toward the light to optimize its power output..<br/><img src='/images/project_icons/ENGR-072/solar-pcb.png' width='500'>"
 collection: portfolio
 ---

 # Light-controlled solar panel
-> Aaron Dubois & Dylan Jacobs
+> Dylan Jacobs and Aaron Dubois

 ## Project goal:
 Develop an analog circuit that uses two phototransistors situated on either side of a solar panel to control a motor that rotates the solar panel toward the light to optimize its power output.